Google Suggesting Photo Location Recommendations

-A recently granted Google patent explains how Google may find and recommend locations for people to take pictures at.
+A recently granted Google patent explains how Google may find photo location recommendations.
 It describes how it might use something like Google Now to recommend “photogenic locations to visit.”

 The patent tells us: